Salzgitter: Immigration

+Braunschweig-Salgitter-Wolfsburg Area

+The three cities form a Oberzentrum and a sub-metropolitan area.
+The area is primarily dependent on the Steel, Automotive and R&D industries.
+The area has population over a 1 million (1,014,477) as of 2023.
+The three main cities have a total number of 512,600 people, where over half the population lives.
+The polycentric urban area has 40.6% of the population with a migration background and is aiming to progressively increase the foreign population in the upcoming years.
+The area contributes highly to the economy of the country especially due to Volkswagen, Siemens, Salzgitter AG and other companies.
+The area has one of the highest GDP per Capita in the whole of Europe with Wolfsburg having the highest in the whole country and Braunschweig having one of the highest.
+Though the area faced a debt, mass amount destruction, a population decrtafter World War 2, the area strived back due to high demand of car manufacturing and need for research and development.

 Religions

 The area of the modern city of Salzgitter originally pertained to the diocese of Hildesheim.
 In 1568, the Reformation was established in Salzgitter, and two ecclesiastical superintendencies came into existence: the southern part of the area of the modern city, the Superintendency of Salzgitter, pertained to the Province of Hanover and thus ecclesiastically to the Evangelical Lutheran State Church of Hanover (and, within it, to the Consistory of Hildesheim); the northern part (the Superintendency of Lebenstedt), however, belonged to the Free State of Brunswick and therefore to the Evangelical Lutheran State Church in Brunswick.

 When the city of Watenstedt-Salzgitter was created in 1942, the entire area was attached to the state of Brunswick both politically and ecclesiastically.
 Thus, all parishes of Salzgitter now belong to the Church of Brunswick.
 The two superintendencies are called Propstei (provostry) today, and both the Propsteien Salzgitter-Bad and Salzgitter-Lebenstedt comprise additional parishes which are not within the city of Salzgitter.

 Roman Catholics who after the Reformation moved into the city belonged, as in the Middle Ages, to the diocese of Hildesheim, which established a separate deanery in Salzgitter.
 All Roman Catholic parishes of the city now pertain to that deanery.

 Besides the two major denominations, there are congregations in Salzgitter which belong to free churches.
 These include a Baptist parish, the Church of God, Plymouth Brethren, and the Seventh-day Adventist Church, as well as several New Apostolic Churches.

 Due to the immigration of foreign workers during the 1970s, there are some Islamic mosques.
 According to calculations based on census data, Salzgitter in 2011 had the highest proportion of Muslim migrants of all major cities in Lower Saxony.